ramitsurana/turbo/README.md

   Turbo [command]

 Available Commands:
-  api         Serves an GUI for turbo backup      backups all your docker stuff clean       Cleans up all your docker images destroy     Erases off all the exited containers harbor      installs and configures vmware harbor kickstart   restarts all your containers quickly log         Uses logspout to collect your docker logs minikube    Installs and configure minikube for your system monitor     To monitor your containers refresh     Completely removes and re-installs docker replica     To create Replicas of your containers rkt         Installs and configures rkt
+  backup      backups all your docker stuff clean       Cleans up all your docker images destroy     Erases off all the exited containers harbor      installs and configures vmware harbor kickstart   restarts all your containers quickly kube        Installs and configure minikube for your system ldap        Uses to install and configure Openldap log         Uses logspout to collect your docker logs monitor     To monitor your containers proxy       Installs and configure squid3 proxy for your system refresh     Completely removes and re-installs docker replica     To create Replicas of your containers rkt         Installs and configures rkt